Looking for prescription drug prices?

 Drug Manufacturer:WATSON LABS

 Before Using This Medicine:WARNING: This medicine is a narcotic pain medicine that may become habit-forming.
-Misuse or abuse can lead to overdose and death.
+Misuse or abuse by placing it in the mouth or chewing, swallowing, injecting, or snorting it can lead to overdose and death.
 THIS MEDICINE MAY CAUSE severe and sometimes fatal breathing problems.
 The risk may be greater when you start this drug or with any dose increase.
-It should not be used if you have not already been taking and are tolerant to narcotic pain medicine, right after surgery if you are not already using narcotic pain medicines, for only occasional or "as-needed" pain relief, or if the pain is mild or not expected to last for an extended period of time.
-The risk of this medicine's side effects may be increased if you use this medicine with certain other medicines (eg, amprenavir, clarithromycin, fluconazole, fosamprenavir, itraconazole, nelfinavir) or if you eat grapefruit or drink grapefruit juice.
+It should not be used if you have not already been taking and are tolerant to narcotic pain medicine, right after surgery if you are not already using narcotic pain medicines, for only occasional or "as-needed" pain relief, or if the pain is mild or not expected to last for a long time.
+The risk of this medicine's side effects may be increased if you also take or have recently stopped certain other medicines (eg, amiodarone, amprenavir, aprepitant, carbamazepine, clarithromycin, diltiazem, erythromycin, fluconazole, fosamprenavir, itraconazole, ketoconazole, nefazodone, nelfinavir, phenytoin, rifampin, ritonavir, troleandomycin, verapamil) or if you eat grapefruit or drink grapefruit juice.
 Ask your doctor or pharmacist if you have questions about which medicines may increase the risk of breathing problems.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.
 ACCIDENTAL EXPOSURE TO A NEW OR USED PATCH (either on the skin or in the mouth) may cause serious and sometimes fatal side effects, especially in children.
 Keep this medicine out of the reach of children.
-Follow the storage and disposal instructions in the additional patient leaflet that comes with this medicine.
-LONG-TERM USE DURING PREGNANCY may cause dependence in the unborn baby.
-This can lead to withdrawal in the newborn, which can be life-threatening.
-Discuss any questions or concerns with your doctor.
 INFORM YOUR DOCTOR OR PHARMACIST of all prescription and over-the-counter medicine that you are taking.
-DO NOT USE THIS MEDICINE if you also take mifepristone, mixed agonist/antagonist pain medicines (eg, buprenorphine), sibutramine, sodium oxybate, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine), or if you have taken an MAOI within the past 14 days.
+DO NOT USE THIS MEDICINE if you also take buprenorphine, mifepristone, a mixed agonist/antagonist pain medicine (eg, butorphanol, nalbuphine, pentazocine), sibutramine, sodium oxybate, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine), or if you have taken an MAOI within the past 14 days.
 ADDITIONAL MONITORING OF YOUR DOSE OR CONDITION may be needed if you are taking amiodarone, anticholinergics (eg, scopolamine), aprepitant, azole antifungals (eg, ketoconazole), benzodiazepines (eg, alprazolam), crizotinib, diltiazem, fosaprepitant, macrolide antibiotics (eg, erythromycin), naltrexone, other narcotic medicines (eg, oxycodone), phenothiazines (eg, chlorpromazine), rifamycins (eg, rifampin), telithromycin, verapamil, or medicine for HIV or mental or mood problems (eg, depression).
 DO NOT START OR STOP any medicine without doctor or pharmacist approval.
-Inform your doctor of any other medical conditions, including a history of lung or breathing problems; sleep apnea; scoliosis; heart problems (eg, slow or irregular heartbeat); high blood carbon dioxide levels; low blood oxygen levels; liver, kidney, gallbladder, or thyroid problems; pancreas problems; urinary blockage or trouble urinating; stomach or bowel problems (eg, blockage); seizures; suicidalthoughts or actions; allergies (eg, adhesives); pregnancy; or breast-feeding.
+Inform your doctor of any other medical conditions, including a history of lung or breathing problems; sleep apnea; scoliosis; heart problems (eg, slow or irregular heartbeat); high blood carbon dioxide levels; low blood oxygen levels; liver, kidney, gallbladder, or thyroid problems; pancreas problems; urinary blockage or trouble urinating; stomach or bowel problems (eg, blockage); seizures; suicidal thoughts or actions; allergies (eg, adhesives);pregnancy; or breast-feeding.
 Tell your doctor if you have severe drowsiness, growths in the brain (eg, tumors), a recent head injury, low blood pressure, dehydration, low blood volume, constipation, stomach pain, poor health, or a fever.
 Tell your doctor if you or a member of your family has a history of mental or mood problems (eg, depression), or alcohol or other substance abuse or dependence; you drink alcohol or have symptoms of alcohol withdrawal; or you have been very ill, are very overweight, have recently had or will be having surgery (eg, stomach or bowel surgery), or will be having an MRI.
 USE OF THIS MEDICINE IS NOT RECOMMENDED if you have difficult, shallow, or slowed breathing; severe lung problems (eg, severe asthma) or you are having an asthma attack; severe liver or kidney problems; narrowing of the stomach or bowels or known or suspected stomach or bowel blockage (eg, paralytic ileus); or increased pressure in the brain.
 Contact your doctor or pharmacist if you have any questions about taking this medicine.

 How to Use This Medicine:Follow the directions for using this medicine provided by your doctor.
 AN ADDITIONAL PATIENT INFORMATION LEAFLET is available with this medicine.
 In the United States, the patient leaflet is a MEDICATION GUIDE approved by the U.S. Food and Drug Administration along with detailed instructions for use.
 Read them carefully.
 Ask your doctor, nurse, or pharmacist any questions that you may have about this medicine.
 APPLY THIS MEDICINE to the skin only.
 Do not chew, swallow, or put this medicine in your mouth.
 BEFORE USING THIS MEDICINE, clip (do not shave) any hair at the application site.
 Clean the area with clear water and allow the skin to dry completely.
 Do not use soaps, oils, lotions, alcohol, or any other liquid that could irritate or otherwise affect the skin.
 APPLY THIS MEDICINE right after removing it from the sealed package.
 Do not use a patch if the package is not sealed.
 Do not apply a patch that has been cut or damaged in any way.
 THE PATCH should be applied to a dry, smooth, undamaged, nonirradiated section of skin on a flat surface (eg, chest, back, flank, upper arm).
 In young children or patients with mental impairment, place the patch on their upper back to decrease the chance that they will remove the patch and put it in their mouths.
 Press firmly for 30 seconds to make sure the patch stays in place.
 Check to see that the edges of the patch are stuck to the skin.
 Wash your hands after applying or removing the patch.
 IF THE PATCH DOES NOT STICK, you may tape only the edges with first aid tape or cover the patch with a special type of clear adhesive film dressing (eg, Bioclusive, Tegaderm).
 Do not cover the patch with any other bandage or tape.
 Ask your doctor if you are unsure of what type of dressing you can use.
 A PATCH MAY BE WORN continuously for 72 hours or as directed by your doctor.
 If pain relief for more than 72 hours is needed, apply a new patch to a different skin area after removing the old patch.
 Do not wear more than 1 patch at a time unless your doctor tells you otherwise.
 If the patch falls off before 72 hours have passed, apply a new patch to a different skin site.
 PREVENT OTHERS FROM COMING INTO CONTACT with this medicine (eg, while hugging, sharing the same bed, accidental sitting on a patch, accidental exposure of a caregiver while applying or removing a patch).
 CHECK WITH YOUR DOCTOR BEFORE EATING GRAPEFRUIT or drinking grapefruit juice while taking this medicine.
 IF YOUR PAIN CONTINUES or becomes worse or if you have side effects that concern you, contact your doctor.
 STORE THIS MEDICINE at room temperature below 77 degrees F (25 degrees C) in its original sealed pouch, away from heat, moisture, and light.
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 KEEP THIS MEDICINE out of the reach of children and away from pets.
 DISPOSE OF USED PATCHES (including patches that have fallen off) and unused patchesthat are no longer needed according to the instructions in the additional patient leaflet that comes with this medicine.
 Contact your pharmacist if you have any questions about how to dispose of this medicine.
 IF YOU FORGET TO CHANGE YOUR PATCH on the day it is due, change the patch as soon as you remember.
 DO NOT double your dose to catch up.